 Entry point

 Now, let's put it all together.
-We'll import our newly created utils module, and also add a new argument to our main function.
-This argument is passed to us by OpenSBI using the a0 register, and contains the hart id of the hart that is executing our program.
+We'll import our newly created utils module and add a new argument to our main function.
+This argument is passed to us by OpenSBI using the a0 register and contains the hart id of the hart that is executing our program.

 Hart is the RISC-V term for a CPU core.
-A RISC-V system can have multiple harts, each with its own register state and program counter.
+A RISC-V system can have multiple harts, each with a register state and program counter.

 This is done using some inline assembly in there, which is pretty well documented in their source code.
 It's a great resource to check out if you're interested in how it works or want to write your own runtime or a custom linker script as your kernel grows.